kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 the methods ``Encapsulate`` and ``Decapsulate``.
 In this draft, we extend these operations with context separation strings:

 ``Encapsulate(pkR, context_string)``:  Takes a public key, and produces a shared secret and encapsulation.

-``Decapsulate(enc, skR, context_str)``:  Takes the encapsulation and the private key.
+``Decapsulate(enc, skR, context_string)``:  Takes the encapsulation and the private key.
 Returns the shared secret.

-We implement these methods through the KEMs defined in {{!RFC9180}}
-to export shared secrets appropriate for using with key schedule in TLS 1.3:
+We implement these methods through the KEMs defined in {{!RFC9180}} to export shared secrets appropriate for using with key schedule in TLS 1.3:

 ~~~
 def Encapsulate(pk, context_string):
-  enc, ctx = HPKE.SetupBaseS(pk, "tls13 auth-kem " + context_string)
+  enc, ctx = HPKE.SetupBaseS(pk,
+                             "tls13 auth-kem " + context_string)
   ss = ctx.Export("", HKDF.Length)
   return (enc, ss)